trungkiennguyen-andrew/stock-market-bubbles-systemic-risk/READ_ME.md

 ## Authorship and Methodological References

 The do-file was prepared by Nguyen Trung Kien for the accompanying undergraduate thesis.
-The empirical procedures draw on established methods for BSADF bubble dating, peak-based boom--bust classification, and CoVaR estimation.
+The empirical procedures draw on established methods for BSADF bubble dating, peak-based boom-bust classification, and CoVaR estimation.
 Full methodological references and discussion are provided in the thesis.